Tips for shooting better video of anything

-Angela Grant at News Videographer has some fantastic tips for anyone who wants to improve their skills in shooting and editing video.
-If you’re tired of uploading shaky cell phone videos to YouTube, these pointers are for you.
+Angela Grant, the first full-time video guru at the San Antonio Express-News, gave me some fantastic tips for anyone who wants to improve their skills in shooting and editing video.
+If you’re tired of uploading shaky cell phone clips to YouTube, these pointers are for you.

-Angela was our online video guru at the San Antonio Express-News and she saved my butt when I was in Portland doing a story about light rail.
+Angela saved my butt when I was in Portland doing a story about light rail.
 I had a point-and-shoot Panasonic Lumix with me that takes QuickTime video.
-My boss, David Sheppard, suggested I take some video of the rail system to show San Antonians what it’s like.
+My boss, David Sheppard, suggested I shoot some footage of the rail system to show San Antonians what it’s like.

 Great idea.
 Just one problem: